PiwikPRO/actions/README.md

 **Configure VSCode to use common linter configuration**

+You can configure your local golangci-lint to use common configuration placed in this repository.
 First, make sure, that golangci-lint is downloaded and available in your PATH.
 Then clone this repository and set apropriate settings in preferences:

 `ctrl+shift+p -> Preferences: Open settings (JSON)`